 Coarse salt and freshly ground pepper

-1-2 cups chicken or vegetable broth
+7 cups low-sodium chicken broth

 - Heat oil in a large skillet over medium-high heat.
 Season chicken thighs on both sides with salt and pepper and place skin side down in the skillet.
 Cook until skin is golden brown, about 5 minutes.
 Flip the thighs over and continue to cook until golden brown on the other side, about 2-3 minutes.
 Transfer thighs to the slow cooker.

 Pour off all but 1 tablespoon of fat from the skillet.
 Add onion, carrots, celery and garlic and cook over medium heat until vegetables have softened slightly, about 2-3 minutes.
 Add thyme and wine and continue cooking, scraping up any browned bits on the bottom of the skillet, until wine has almost completely evaporated, about 1-2 minutes.
 Add 3 cups of broth and bring to a boil.
 Transfer vegetables and broth to the slow cooker.

 Add remaining 4 cups broth, pearl barley, bay leaf and soy sauce to the slow cooker.
 Cook on high for 3 hours.